Overuse injuries are highly common in military and Special Ops preparation training.

 This category of injury is not as simply defined as it sounds.
-Most people will agree that an overuse injury is defined by doing too much, too soon, too fast, which lacks a logical progression.
-However, in the sports science world the use of the word has caused much debate as noted in the abstract of this study from PubMed.
-The concluding statement is: "Overuse injuries are characterized by (1) a mechanism of gradual onset, and (2) an underlying pathogenesis of repetitive micro-trauma."
+Most people will agree that an overuse injury is defined by doing too much, too soon or too fast, which lacks a logical progression.
+In the sports science world, the use of the word has caused much debate, as noted in the abstract of this study from PubMed.
+The concluding statement is: "Overuse injuries are characterized by (1) a mechanism of gradual onset, and (2) an underlying pathogenesis of repetitive microtrauma."

 So how does this apply to military training?

-A common and primary "overuse injury" can often be seen at boot camp wherever running is a part of training.
-If you are deconditioned and did no running prior to training because you thought that basic was going to get you in shape, common logic, you will likely experience overuse injuries very quickly.
-Injuries like shin splints, illio-tibial band (ITB) flare ups, stress fractures, and other tendonitis issues will occur in a relatively quick time with minimal running (relatively).
+A common and primary "overuse injury" often can be seen at boot camp whenever running is a part of training.
+If you are deconditioned and did no running before training because you thought that basic was going to get you in shape, you likely will experience overuse injuries very quickly.
+Injuries such as shin splints, iliotibial band (ITB) flare-ups, stress fractures and tendinitis issues will occur in a relatively quick time with minimal running (relatively).

-DO NOT: Wait one month prior to boot camp to start your workout and running program.
+Do not wait one month before boot camp to start your workout and running program.
 If you do not have a lifetime of fitness under your belt, you need to give yourself several months to prepare in order to reduce your chances of injury.

-DO NOT: Skip training for long runs.
-Many Special Ops candidates are guilty of not progressing into high mile running programs.
+Don't skip training for long runs.
+Many Special Ops candidates are guilty of not progressing into high-mileage running programs.
 Many even sign up for a marathon, untrained, just for the gut check and mental toughness factor received from the lack of progression.

 How to prevent these types of Injuries:

-- Build a better foundation over a longer period of time.
-Starting a running program a few weeks prior to boot camp is NOT enough time to build a running foundation.
-You truly need many months of training, especially if you are new to running and joining a military service profession that requires many miles of running, rucking, and other load bearing activities.
+1. Build a better foundation over a longer period of time.
+Starting a running program a few weeks prior to boot camp is not enough time to build a running foundation.
+You truly need many months of training, especially if you are new to running and joining a military service profession that requires many miles of running, rucking and other load-bearing activities.
 See sample Beginner Running Plan

-- If overweight, go non-impact first.
-The above running plan may not be your best option, especially if you have 25+ pounds of weight to lose prior to joining the military.
-You should still workout, but get your cardiovascular training in the form of challenging intervals on the bike, elliptical, rowing machines, or swimming.
+2. If overweight, go non-impact first.
+The above running plan may not be your best option, especially if you have 25+ pounds of weight to lose before joining the military.
+You still should work out, but get your cardiovascular training in the form of challenging intervals on the bike, elliptical, rowing machines or swimming.
 Some non-impact options.

-- Logical progressions are required.
+3. Logical progressions are required.
 It takes time to develop a logical progression.
-Typical standards are to increase your running by 10-15% each week with a beginning week of shorter but more frequent runs per week.
-One of my best running programs was co-created with Doctor Michael Cassat MD that takes a 15 mile a week foundation and builds up to 35-40 miles per week over 26 weeks.
-Special Ops Running Plan.
+Typical standards are to increase your running by 10%-15% each week, with a beginning week of shorter but more frequent runs per week.
+One of my best running programs was co-created with sports medicine physician Michael Cassat, which takes a foundation of 15 miles a week and builds up to 35-40 miles per week over 26 weeks.

-- Learn to stretch, ice trouble spots, and foam roll.
+4. Learn to stretch, ice trouble spots and foam-roll.
 If you train hard, overuse pains and injuries will happen.
-Listening to your body and learning how to recover, rest, nurse hot spots, and foam roll will save your ability to run and train as "overuse pains" start to expose themselves.
-Simple icing, stretching and foam rolling can keep you running longer and prolong or even prevent overuse injuries from occurring.
-Even if you're not in pain, after a long run or ruck, you should stretch for 10-15 minutes at least and ice for 10 minutes ON and 10 minutes OFF for up to an hour if feasible.
-Ice typical injury spots such as shins, knees, and feet.
+Listening to your body and learning how to recover, rest, nurse hot spots and foam-roll will save your ability to run and train as "overuse pains" start to expose themselves.
+Simple icing, stretching and foam-rolling can keep you running longer and prolong or even prevent overuse injuries.
+Even if you're not in pain, after a long run or ruck, you should stretch for 10-15 minutes at least and ice for 10 minutes on and 10 minutes off for up to an hour, if feasible.
+Ice typical injury spots such as shins, knees and feet.

 Overuse injuries slowly creep up after continuous repetitive motion over time.
-People who do not train and start off way too hard with weight lifting, calisthenics, or of course running, will definitely see severe post-exercise soreness and joint pain.
-The overuse injury category is RELATIVE.
-A workout that may not challenge someone could cause severe pain and injury to a de-conditioned student.
+People who do not train and start off way too hard with weightlifting, calisthenics or running will see severe post-exercise soreness and joint pain.
+The overuse injury category is relative.
+A workout that may not challenge someone could cause severe pain and injury to a deconditioned student.

 So, be smart and remember:

-If you have not done an exercise EVER or in a VERY LONG WHILE, take it easy.
-Treat yourself like a beginner and enjoy the following 2-3 days of your new training program versus being so sore you cannot move.
+If you have not done an exercise ever or in a very long time, take it easy.
+Treat yourself like a beginner and enjoy the following 2-3 days of your new training program, versus being so sore that you cannot move.